jamoyex/manychatapp/README.md

     ```
 2.  **Acknowledge**: The app sets the agent's `is_training` flag to `true` in the database.
 The UI will show a "Training in progress..." status.
 3.  **External Processing**: Your separate backend service receives the webhook and performs the following tasks:
-    - Fetches all knowledge base files for the given `agentId` from the database.
+    - Fetches all active knowledge base items for the given `agentId` from the database.
-    - Runs your AI model training logic using these files.
+    - Runs your AI model training logic using these items.
     - Upon completion, it connects directly to the PostgreSQL database to update the training status.

 ### **Required Database Updates (For External Backend)**